Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Robustness of SN Ia cosmology to host galaxy correlations

 \citetalias{son_strong_2025} assemble a heterogeneous sample of SNe Ia, taking SNe and their host galaxy photometry from two samples of SNe discovered by the Sloan Digital Sky Survey (SDSS) SN Survey: \citet{gupta_improved_2011} and \citet{Rose2019}.
 The Hubble residuals of these SNe were compiled for an analysis by \citet{chung_strong_2025}, that in turn were originally published by \citet{gupta_improved_2011} and \citet{campbell_cosmology_2013}, the latter using an early implementation of SN Ia photometric classification methods.
 Neither of those studies included any host galaxy (stellar mass) correction term or the bias correction term in equation ~\ref{eq:simple_tripp}.
 Instead, \citet{chung_strong_2025} use a single ad hoc corrective term as a function of redshift in an attempt to account for an expected astrophysical bias from progenitor-redshift evolution.
 The Hubble residuals are then compared to estimates of host-galaxy stellar population ages derived from spectral energy distribution (SED) template fitting to broad-band optical (SDSS) host galaxy photometry \citep{chung_strong_2025}.

-\citetalias{son_strong_2025} show that their Hubble residuals correlate with the estimated ages of the host galaxies. \citetalias{son_strong_2025} then argue that evolution in the mean age of the host population with redshift will result in incorrect distance measurements for the SNe, and biased cosmological parameters. \citetalias{son_strong_2025} estimate the magnitude of this bias by assuming that galaxy ages translate directly to SN Ia progenitor ages, and then derive a \lq correction\rq\ based on the evolution of SN Ia progenitor age with redshift.
-We note here that this methodology is incorrect, as the SN progenitor age will always be younger than the age of its host galaxy.
+\citetalias{son_strong_2025} show that their Hubble residuals correlate with the estimated ages of the host galaxies. \citetalias{son_strong_2025} then argue that evolution in the mean age of the host population with redshift will result in incorrect distance measurements for the SNe, and biased cosmological parameters. \citetalias{son_strong_2025} estimate the magnitude of this bias by assuming that the Hubble residual -- galaxy age relation translates directly to a Hubble residual -- SN Ia progenitor age relation, and then derive a \lq correction\rq\ based on a model of SN Ia progenitor age redshift evolution.
+This methodology is inaccurate, as the SN progenitor age will always be younger than the age of its host galaxy, and the relation between them will itself vary with redshift and depends on modelling assumptions.
 We return to this topic in Section~\ref{sec:age_review}.